Is Now the Time to Refinance Your Private Student Loan?

 That same week, Federal Reserve Chairman Jerome Powell said the Fed must continue to raise interest rates — and keep them elevated for some time — to tame inflation.

 The federal funds rate is not directly connected to consumer interest rates, but it can have a major influence on those rates.

-Borrowers can check current rates for refinancing — replacing multiple student loans with a single, new private loan with a single monthly payment.
+Borrowers can check current fixed and variable rates for refinancing — replacing one or more student loans with a single, new private loan with a single monthly payment.
 They’ll save money if the new loan has a lower interest rate.

 Refinancing may make sense if:

-• You have private student loans or a combination of private and federal student loans and can gain a lower rate (just realize that refinancing federal loans to a private loan would remove the current pause in payments and interest accrual, and federal student loan forgiveness, if it comes to fruition, as well as federal income-driven repayment plans and forgiveness programs).
+• You have private student loans or a combination of private and federal student loans and can gain a lower rate.
+Just realize that by refinancing federal student loans to a private loan, you would lose access to the payment and interest pause, $10,000 to $20,000 in federal student loan forgiveness, and federal income-driven repayment plans.

 • You have a stable income.